tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ![lightningnetwork](./sources/bitcoin-lightning-network-basic.png)

 #### Who does it?
 Lightning is spreading across the crytocurrency landscape.
-It was orginally designed for Bitcoin, however litecoin, zcash, ethereum and ripple and just a few of the many cryptocurrencies planning to implement or test some form of the network.[13]
+It was originally designed for Bitcoin, however Litecoin, Zcash, Ethereum and Ripple are just a few of the many cryptocurrencies planning to implement or test some form of the network.[13]

 #### Strengths

 - It is one of the leading solutions that has been presented to scale Bitcoin, which does not require a change to the underlying protocol;
-- Transactions are processed instantly, the account balances of the nodes are updated and the money is immediately accesible to the new owner;
+- Transactions are processed instantly, the account balances of the nodes are updated and the money is immediately accessible to the new owner;
 - Transaction fees are a fraction of the transaction cost.[14]

 #### Weaknesses

 - It is not suitable for making bulk payment, as the intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along;
-- Recipients cannot recieve money unless their node is connected and online at the time of the transaction;
+- Recipients cannot receive money unless their node is connected and online at the time of the transaction;
-- The Lightning Network implementation written in C, runs into segmentation faults frequently.[14]
+- One of The Lightning Network implementations, written in C, runs into segmentation faults frequently.[14]

 #### Opportunities for Tari